Vikingeets/advancedtouch/README.md

 -c collectability
 	In single or multi mode, will output whether the given collectability was reached.
 In solve mode, will try to maximize the number of synths that reach it

+-p points
+	In single or multi mode, will output how many collectable turnin points the rotation produced.
+In solve mode, will try to maximize the average points reached.
+The recipe must have a valid "points" section.

 There are three solver strategies:

 -t standard (the default)